Colin Laverty: Art activities

-Beyond Sacred: Recent painting from Australia’s remote Aboriginal communities, a book compiled by Colin Laverty and designed by Jane Kleimeyer was published in May 2008.
-It featured 280 paintings by 141 Indigenous artists from more than 20 different communities.
+Beyond Sacred: Recent painting from Australia's remote Aboriginal communities, a book compiled by Colin Laverty and designed by Jane Kleimeyer, was published in May 2008.
+It featured 280 paintings by 141 Indigenous artists from more than 20 communities.
 A second edition of this award-winning book was published in 2011, after the first edition had sold out.

 Apart from his active involvement in the promotion of contemporary art, Laverty was a foremost authority, researcher and writer on Australian colonial sporting art.

 In 1980 he authored a volume entitled Australian Colonial Sporting Painters: Frederick Woodhouse and Sons, about the Woodhouse family of animal and sporting artists active in Australia in the second half of the 19th century.
 In 1983/84 Laverty conceived, curated and wrote the catalogue for a touring exhibition of the work of 21 artists active in this field of animal and sporting painting in colonial times in Australia.
-Titled 'Pastures and Pastimes' this was presented by the Victorian Ministry for the Arts and shown at the Victorian Artists Society Gallery, Melbourne; the Geelong Art Gallery and the S.H.
+Titled Pastures and Pastimes, this was presented by the Victorian Ministry for the Arts and shown at the Victorian Artists Society Gallery, Melbourne; the Geelong Art Gallery; and the S.H.
 Ervin National Trust Gallery, Sydney.
 He was also a contributor of biographical details on the colonial artists Thomas Balcombe, Joseph Fowles, S S Knights, Thomas Lyttleton, Edward Winstanley and Frederick Woodhouse to the Dictionary of Australian Artists, edited by Professor Joan Kerr and published by Oxford University Press in 1992.
 These artists were principally involved, but not exclusively, with sporting and animal painting.

-Dr Laverty has been a staunch supporter of charitable causes associated with Indigenous art.
-He was a Committee member of the very successful Western Desert Dialysis Appeal held in 2000 in conjunction with auctioneers Sotheby’s Australia at the Art Gallery of NSW.
-The more than one million dollars raised at this auction has enabled renal dialysis to occur at very remote Kintore (Walungurru) in the Western desert in the south of the Northern Territory.
-The money raised also supports social workers, interpreters and health care liaison staff both in remote communities and in association with the renal unit in Alice Springs.
+Laverty was a staunch supporter of charitable causes associated with Indigenous art.
+He was a committee member of the Western Desert Dialysis Appeal held in 2000 in conjunction with auctioneers Sotheby's Australia at the Art Gallery of NSW.
+The more than one million dollars raised at this auction enabled renal dialysis to occur at very remote Kintore (Walungurru) in the Western desert in the south of the Northern Territory.
+The money raised also supported social workers, interpreters and health care liaison staff, both in remote communities and in association with the renal unit in Alice Springs.

-The Lavertys have travelled repeatedly over the last 25 years to central and northern Australia and have had a long association with the community-owned art centres at more than 20 remote Aboriginal communities.
-They have been involved in bringing the need for youth social workers in these very disadvantaged communities to federal authorities.
+The Lavertys travelled repeatedly over several decades to central and northern Australia, and had a long association with the community-owned art centres at more than 20 remote Aboriginal communities.
+They were involved in bringing the need for youth social workers in these very disadvantaged communities to federal authorities.

-Colin and Elizabeth were supporters of the Swimming Pool Appeal auction held in 2005 at the Art Gallery of NSW to raise money for pools at Maningrida and Kintore (Walungurru).
+The Lavertys were supporters of the Swimming Pool Appeal auction held in 2005 at the Art Gallery of NSW to raise money for pools at Maningrida and Kintore (Walungurru).
 Approximately $850,000 was raised for this cause, as pool use has been convincingly associated with improved health and education in Aboriginal children.
 The Lavertys were donors of artwork for auction at both the Western Desert Dialysis Appeal and at the more recent Swimming Pool Appeal.